Thick and delicious vegan peanut butter chocolate chip cookies! Rich and decadent and loaded with peanut butter flavor and chocolate chunks.

 Vegan peanut butter chocolate chip cookies – it’s all right there in the name isn’t it?
 All the reasons why you just want to go and make a batch of these fabulous cookies right now!

-These cookies are packed with peanut butter flavor, because what’s a peanut butter cookie without some super delish peanut butter flavor!
+These cookies are packed with peanut butter flavor, because what’s a peanut butter cookie without some super delish peanut butter flavor.

 And then of course I went big with the chocolate chips, actually chocolate chunks!

 These cookies are large and in charge!
-They’re thick, packed with peanut butter flavor and richness, they have slightly crispy edges, they’re beautifully browned on top, almost a little crumbly, but definitely not too much.
+They’re thick, packed with peanut butter flavor and richness.
+They have slightly crispy edges, they’re beautifully browned on top, almost a little crumbly, but definitely not too much.

 These cookies are based on my crunchy vegan peanut butter cookies recipe and if you happen to have some vegan butter, sugar, peanut butter, all purpose flour, vanilla, salt, baking soda, non dairy milk and vegan chocolate lying around, then you have all you need to throw together a batch of these cookies that will make your cookie dreams come true!

-This batch makes 20 large vegan peanut butter chocolate chip cookies.
+Cookie dough consistency.
 Depending on the brand of vegan butter you use and/or the brand of peanut butter you use, how much non dairy milk you add in at the end might be a little flexible.

 I used 3 Tablespoons to get my cookie dough to the consistency you see here, you might need to use a tiny bit less.
 Some brands of peanut butter are oilier/have a higher water content, and the same goes for certain brands of vegan butters, so just bear that in mind.
 You want the cookie dough to be a consistency that easily rolls into balls but isn’t too wet.

+The cookies will firm up as they cool.
 When the cookies come out the oven they will be browned on top but they will look very soft in the middle, this is okay.
 They will firm up as they cool.
 Leave them on the baking tray to cool and don’t try to move them until they’ve cooled and firmed up.

 I did test a batch of these cookies rolled in sugar and flattened with a fork and it resulted in an all round (more even) crunchier cookie, so it’s about what you prefer.
 Both are great in my opinion, so it’s nice to have both options.